nkratzke/dartchat/README.md

 - started using [Dart Editor][dart] (or via Dart SDK)
 - or deployed using [Docker][docker]

-## How to use it using Dart Editor
+## How to start it using Dart Editor

 Clone it from github